malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 [[7,6],[5,9]]
 [[6,7],[5,9]]
 ```
 are represented by the single string above.
 We will use this representation as the key to our policy dictionary (discussed later).
+The list has been converted to a string because a list cannot be a dictionary key.
 We purposely ignore the move order in the policy dictionary because the historical order of the moves does not affect what the "best" move will be on the player's next move.
-The list has been converted to a string because a list cannot be a dictionary key.
+However, note that player 1's moves (<span style="color:blue;">`6`</span> and <span style="color:blue;">`7`</span>) are in the first half of the string; we do want to preserve information about which player has played which moves.

 Now if you see `board` and `board_str` in the code, you'll know what they are referring to.